php-api-clients/github-root/clients/GitHubEnterpriseCloud/README.md

 ### copilot/list-copilot-seats

-List all Copilot for Business seat assignments for an orgainzation
+List all Copilot for Business seat assignments for an organization

 Using the `call` method:
 ```php